 Can you explain to me your process in general when a desire / an idea comes to you what is your way of working upstream in your preparation?

 Pictures come just as much from inside the artist as from outside.
-So I put my mood my experience on the work.
+So I put my mood and my experience into the work.
 I don´t have a clear vision before, I don´t arrange it that way.
 I have to see and feel to be able to create.
 Time is important for me.
 Nature and skin always attract me and the feeling that abounds in some ways.
 I get curious about a subject.
 For example, in Louisiana, I was there to research macho culture.
 But in all of my series, it starts with a subject and ends up with me trying to explain a mood, a mental state.
-I don´t do much research before, very bad at it.
+I haven´t done much research before, very bad at it.
 I listen to music or read novels from the area.
-Then I meet people by walking and always by my self.
+Then I meet people by walking and always by myself.

 I get to the deeper core of myself when I am away from home when I am lost and curious.
 Something happens when you leave your usual patterns and rolls behind.
-I need that combined with a sense of an adventure the first time.
+I need that combined with a sense of adventure the first time.
 It could have been another place but I needed to be able to communicate, only speak English.
 Then I was drawn back two times more.
 I realized my family has a strong connection to the US.
-My grandfather, buried there and his sister lives there and their mother travels 13 times with boat to the US.
-First time I had a student loan and stayed at a motel 20$ the night.
-The second time I stayed at my friend’s sisters place and a cheap motel in the tenderloin, the Third time I had a grant.
+My grandfather is buried there his sister lives there and their mother travels 13 times by boat to the US.
+The first time I had a student loan and stayed at a motel for 20$ the night.
+The second time I stayed at my friend’s sister’s place and a cheap motel in the Tenderloin, the Third time I had a grant.

 « They live the same lives as millions lived before them, and as millions will live long after they leave. »